kazmiekr/grunt-sencha-build/README.md

 Sencha CMD is required for this plugin.
 In most cases it's installed as the command line app 'sencha'.
 For more details on Sencha CMD, visit http://docs-origin.sencha.com/cmd/3.1.2/#!/guide/command

 ## Supported Commands
-Currently only the 'sencha app build' and 'sencha compile' are supported via the 'sencha_app_build' task.
+Currently only 'sencha app build' and 'sencha compile' are supported via the 'sencha_app_build' task.
 More commands are coming and if there are some in particular you have use for, please let me know and I'll add them.

 ## The "sencha_app_build" task